gschmutz/kafka-workshop/13d-stream-analytics-using-dotnet-streamiz/README.md

-# Stream Processing using Streamiz
+# Stream Analytics using Streamiz

 Let's redo the simple message filtering process of the previous workshop, using the [Streamiz.Kafka.Net](https://lgouellec.github.io/kafka-streams-dotnet) instead of KSQL.
 Streamiz.Kafka.Net is a .NET stream processing library for Apache Kafka (TM).